zeari/dotus/README.md

 * it already exists on most machines and its pretty flexible.
 * it compresses the text changes nicely (you can test this out with https://github.com/github/git-sizer).

-### SSL
+## Future work

-Supported by kubeclient so if theres interest, itll be added as an option in `config.yaml`.
+* SSL: is supported by kubeclient so if theres interest, itll be added as an option in `config.yaml`.
+* Openshift: This can also work with openshift but currently doesnt get openshift specific objects (routes, projects...)
+* Other cluster types: the concept is generic so getting other clusers to work with this would just require reading from other client types(amazon, vmware...)